Skip to content

 A "Liberal Studies" Education is normally understood as the general education (diploma elective) or breadth (degree elective) component of your program of study.
 Liberal Studies courses provide you with the opportunity to increase the awareness of yourself, the world you live in, and the environments in which you interact with others: in the home, at work or within social and cultural settings.
 They also form a significant part of Humber students’ certificate, diploma and/or degree experience.
 Through the combination of designated and free electives, students are able to explore different disciplines in the Arts and Humanities, Social Sciences, and Natural Sciences & Technology.

 The number of required general education courses varies, please check on myHumber under Academic Progress.
 Diploma programs typically require GNED 101 - An Introduction to Arts and Sciences.
 This course serves as an introduction to many of the disciplines in Liberal Studies and from which you select your remaining general education courses.
-In Humber degree programs, students take a variety of degree level electives and devote no less than 20% of the degree studies exploring courses that are outside of their core field of studies.
+In Humber degree programs, students take a variety of degree level electives and generally devote no less than 20% of the degree studies exploring courses that are outside of their core field of studies.

 Chris Irwin, Acting Associate Dean